 “Children cannot just walk into the bookstore.
 Absolutely, you have to be of age,” she replied.

-Kaplowitz also asked if the proposal had cleared the planning board and if they were given special conditions or not.
+Kaplowitz also asked if the proposal had cleared the planning board and if Butler & Baldwin was given special conditions or not.

 “Just the standard conditions.
 The applicant does have planning board approval.
 We just don’t have the resolution,” attorney Zachary Rosenberg replied.

 CCB Commissioner Stacey Flanagan, also the director of the city’s Health and Human Service Department, said she asked the Quality-of-Life Taskforce to allow for cannabis complaints to be collected.

 “It will be another part of the complaint summons,” she said.

 CCB Chair Britanni Bunney added that she thought that it was realistic to say they would learn as they go.